-The 2021-22 Course Catalog will be made available on February 1 in communication from the Upper School Dean of Academics and on the school's website.
+- February The 2022-23 Course Catalog will be made available on February 1 in communication from the Upper School Dean of Academics and on the school's website.
 The Upper School Dean of Academics and the college counselors will meet with each grade level in February to provide course selection information and hold a question and answer session.
-Students will consult their current teachers and adviser during class and advisory time during February.
-Students will have the opportunity to ask specific departments questions about course options in each discipline on February 9.

-- March 2 Course Request Forms must be signed by current 9th, 10th, and 11th-grade students and parents and submitted to advisers by this day for priority scheduling. - March 8 Course request forms for current 8th-grade students and all new students are due to either the Middle School or Upper School main offices. - May A letter from Meghann Scharfenberger indicating the math and language placements for rising 9th-grade students will be mailed home before the summer break.
+Students will consult their current teachers and adviser during class and advisory time during February. - March 2 Course Request Forms must be signed by current 9th, 10th, and 11th-grade students and parents and submitted to advisers by this day for priority scheduling. - March 8 Course request forms for current 8th-grade students and all new students are due to either the Middle School or Upper School main offices. - June A letter from Meghann Scharfenberger indicating the math and language placements for rising 9th-grade students will be mailed home.

-ADDING/DROPPING A COURSE
+ADDING/ DROPPING A COURSE